JooYoo/vuepress-portfolio/src/blog/2020-11-29_debug_webapp_on_android_device/Debug WebApp on Android device.md

 - Start the WebApp locally via _VS Code Live Server_.
 - Go ahead to the address based on _live Server_, e.g. `http://192.168.x.x:5500/`
 - start _Chrome DevTool_, input the address `chrome://inspet`

+## Step 3: run the WebApp from local to the phone

+- Phone: connect to PC
+- Phone: start Chrome
+- PC: find the _input-box_ `Open tab with url` inside of _DevTool_ page, then input the same IP Address as above `http://192.168.x.x:5500/`, then click _open_
+- The WebApp should open on the Phone and an extra browser window should be opened on the PC at the same time.